-Even without the crisis of the coronavirus, a California Superior Court recently issued a preliminary injunction against the "gig economy" company Instacart, finding the likelihood that its workers ("Shoppers") would be held to be employees under the "ABC" test.
-See Ruling on
+its workers ("Shoppers") would be held to be employees under the "ABC" test.
+See Ruling on Mot.

-Mot.
 For Preliminary Injunction, People of the State of California v.
-Maplebear, Inc., Case No.

-2019-48731, at 4 (Cal.
+Maplebear, Inc., Case No. 2019-48731, at 4 (Cal.
 Sup.
 Ct.
 Sept.
 13, 2019) (Exhibit 3).

-Furthermore, Plaintiff has established a likelihood of success that Uber has violated benefits of the Massachusetts wage laws and is not even pretending to comply with this law, or other Massachusetts wage laws, with respect to its drivers.21
+Furthermore, Plaintiffs have established a likelihood of success that Lyft has violated M.G.L. § 148C, since Lyft does not even acknowledge its drivers to be employees entitled to the benefits of the Massachusetts wage laws and is not even pretending to comply with this law, or other Massachusetts wage laws, with respect to its drivers.23